 This brings to question, are fireground officers and today’s firefighters receiving adequate training?
 The question remains, are proper size-ups being conducted to allow for a decision regarding whether it is an offensive or defensive fire attack [situation]?
 It all comes down to decision making capability and fire ground safety.
-We simply need to focus on the basic fundamentals of fire fighting.
+We simply need to focus on the fundamentals of firefighting.

-Many firefighters in their youth feel that their indestructible.
-Others are very lucky and carry this same culture throughout their careers until they die of lung disorders, skin cancer, etc. In many cases this mindset continues over into the next group of rookie firefighters and allows for the same culture or mindset.
+Many firefighters in their youth feel that they’re indestructible.
+Others are incredibly lucky and carry this same culture throughout their careers until they die of lung disorders, skin cancer, etc. In many cases this mindset continues over into the next group of rookie firefighters and allows for the same culture or mindset.

 Over the years I’ve overheard firefighters at various fire conferences, make the statement, “that if you don’t burn the toes out of your fire boots and melt your face shield, you’re not fighting fire.”
 Is it any wonder why we lose firefighters?

 Two by two: Too many….
 My thoughts and prayers are with the families, friends and fire team members that have ever experienced a LODD or LODI.

 Moons ago (served 1967-1999), we were losing our FFs one by one, so we changed to fighting fire in teams of two on each nozzle thinking there was safety in numbers.

 The lives to be saved are before any fire begins.
 Good codes [that are] enforced, early detections, training of our citizens [in fire] prevention and to get out at the sound of their alarm.
 Owners should expect a loss to stop defensively.